Macro-Friendly: How to Eat a Ton Without Gaining a Ton!

 For example, if you use vegetables like broccoli and green peppers instead of rice in your meal, you will get 10 times more volume for the about of calories.
 1 serving of rice is around 37g carbs and gives you that amount of rice pictured above.
 Now if you were to eat 37g carbs worth of broccoli, you would have to eat more than 6 of those plate full of broccoli above.

 I know you must be thinking, “Broccoli sucks though!”
-But if you are saying that, you have not sautéed your broccoli yet.
-I’ve got a tutorial video to help you nail your veggies every single time!
+But if you are saying that, you have not sautéed your broccoli yet or tried cooking it in the air fryer!!!

 3. Increase Satiety (not as hunnnnngry)